 German-Polish relations are of great importance for both sides.
 Since 1989, these relations have developed a dynamism unparalleled in recent history.
 Shared interests in many areas and the two countries’ close partnership in the European Union and NATO provide a sound basis for the future.

-The political contacts between Germany and Poland are exceptionally diverse.
+The political relations between Germany and Poland are exceptionally diverse.
 In addition to numerous bilateral contacts, there are regular German-Polish intergovernmental consultations and annual meetings of the German-Polish Intergovernmental Commission for Regional and Cross-Border Cooperation.
-In 2019, the Federal President, the Federal Chancellor and the Foreign Minister visited Poland several times for political talks and Second World War memorial events.
+In 2019 alone, the Federal President, the Federal Chancellor and the Foreign Minister all visited Poland several times for political talks and the Second World War memorial events.

 According to its own estimates, the German minority in Poland numbers between 300,000 and 350,000 people.
 The census of 2011 calculated a figure of 148,000 people.
-The German minority is the largest of the country’s 13 recognised national or ethnic minorities.
-The group is currently represented by a deputy in the Polish parliament.
+The German minority is therefore the largest of the country’s 13 recognised national or ethnic minorities and is currently represented by a deputy in the Polish parliament.
 Many members of the minority have both German and Polish citizenship.
 There are currently approximately 2.2 million people of Polish origin living in Germany, meaning they are the country’s second-largest ethnic Group.